robertbaker13/phase-0-handbook/coding-references/driver-code.md

 Generally, you want to write tests for all of the outputs of your methods.
 You can also try and find inputs that will break your code.
 These inputs are called edge cases.
 For example, an edge case for the divide_number method could be divide_number(10, 0).
 This would result in an error and crash your program because you cannot divide by 0.

-## Rspec
+## RSpec

-Some of the challenges you will complete have a panel of Rspec tests you will execute to test your expectations for you.
-You can use the rspec on its own, and you can write your own test code (like you did above, not in Rspec) to help you reach the correct output.
+Some of the challenges you will complete have a panel of RSpec tests you will execute to test your expectations for you.
+You can use the RSpec on its own, and you can write your own test code (like you did above, not in RSpec) to help you reach the correct output.

-Rspec is daunting to beginners, so I will break down a simple Rspec example to give you an idea of what is going on.
-You do not have to have ANY knowledge about how to write Rspec tests during phase 0.
+RSpec is daunting to beginners, so I will break down a simple RSpec example to give you an idea of what is going on.
+You do not have to have ANY knowledge about how to write RSpec tests during Phase 0.

 ```ruby
 # this is called a describe block.
 It allows us to encapsulate different responsibilities of tests.